Was this helpful?

 Game Like a Pro: The Perfect Settings for Gaming Monitors

-1. Calibrate Your Resolution
+1. Fine-Tune Your Resolution

 Calibrating your resolution is one of the most important settings to consider when optimizing your gaming monitor.
 The resolution refers to the number of pixels on the screen, and it can have a significant impact on the clarity and detail of the images you see.